Michael-Fragano/CS3110-Gravity-Final/INSTALL.md

 >
 >`moon`

+Once the simulation is running the following buttons have these effects:

+Space Bar: Toggle through different views -your current focus will be typed in
+           the bottom left corner.
+Click: play/pause the simulation
+`<`: Slow down the simulation
+`>`: Speed up the simulation
+`w`: Zoom out
+`s`: Zoom in
+`q`: Quit the simulation

+Press the space bar to toggle through views, `<` and `>` to slow down or speed up the simulation,

+To create a system from scratch, type `new`.
+You will then be prompted to input how many seconds you want the steps of the simulation to be (smaller is more accurate, we find 0.001 works well), and and what you want to set the gravitational constant as (1000 usually works well).
+After this a window will open.
+To create bodies, click once to set a postion, click again to set radius/mass, then once more to set velocity.
+When setting radius, press the space bar to skip velocity, setting it to the default of zero.

+If you want to delete a body, place the mouse over the body you wish to delete, and press `d`

+Once you have created your bodies, press `k` to run a simulation.

+If you want to save your system to run later, press `s`, and you will be prompted to give a name to the system.
+Once you give this, it will be saved as a json file.
+Just use the name to run your system whenever you like.

+Press `q` to quit the editor.

 When you run a preset system, a window will pop up with the system running.
 To close the system, simply use the X at the top of the window.
 The prompt will again ask you to run a preset, so you can run another if you choose to, or you